anchetaWern/yellowpill/README.md

 ##Todo

 - Improve response messages.
 Currently the application does not issue an error if the operation cannot be performed or something went wrong
-- Ordering of fields
 - Visualization on which tables are connected and which fields connects the tables
-- Dropping database
 - Transferring current fields from current table to another
 - Populating the database with values
-- When selecting from multiple tables put an alias for fields with the same name (tablename + fieldname)
 - Adding functions like COUNT and MD5 in queries
-- Deselecting tables when click the second time
 - Visual Representation on which is the primary key, foreign key, unique key in the table